httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 instance, an attacker that can access Unencoded-Digest values could infer details about the unencrypted content without decrypting it if, for example, the unencrypted content has a predictable pattern.
-When the "aes128gcm" content coding is used, the security considerations is {{Section 4 of ?RFC8188}} apply.
+When the "aes128gcm" content coding is used, the security considerations in {{Section 4 of ?RFC8188}} apply.

 # IANA Considerations